MiamiOH-CSE274/Portfolio/README.md

 an adjacency matrix, adding an item is (no surprise) also O(1) time, because just like getting the weight of an edge, you just have to look up an item in the 2D array by its row and column and set the value with `array[node1][node2] = 1;`; this also happens to be the same for remove with a matrix, but instead of setting the value to 1 or a weight, you just set it to 0 or false with `array[node1][node2] = 0;`.
-Removing an item with an adjacency list is a bit more work, and just like getEdgeCost(), ends up being O(E) time; first, you have to find the second node in the first nodes list of edges and remove if you find it (you are done if you dont find it), then look for the first node in the second nodes list of edges and remove it if you find it.
+Removing an item with an adjacency list is a bit more work, and just like getEdgeCost(), ends up being O(V) time; first, you have to find the second node in the first nodes list of edges and remove if you find it (you are done if you dont find it), then look for the first node in the second nodes list of edges and remove it if you find it.
 If you wish to add a node to the graph, you can do this in
 O(1) time with an adjacency list because all you have to do is push a new node onto the array that stores the nodes, but to do this with a matrix requires O(n^2)
 (the worst time complexity we've seen with a graph so far) because you have to increase the size of both arrays in the 2D array which requires copying the data